Kevin-C-Fang/ThePhilanthropist/README.md

 Features:
 - Donate to towns/villages to increase prosperity.
 Prosperity Cap: Town(5000), Village(600)
-- Help rebuild a raided village where time to rebuild is based on troop strength.
+- Help rebuild a raided village, troop strength can make rebuilding faster.

 Plan on implementing:
 1. Donating gold to notables to increase power which will increase odds of higher tier troops